Improving air

 Indoor pollutants include fine particulate matter, mould, fungal spores & pollen, high levels of CO₂ and airborne viruses (that cause measles, flu and COVID-19).
 It could also include microscopic pieces of plastic.

-Breathing poor quality air is a well-documented risk to children's immediate and long-term health, as well as cognition.
-Improving air quality in schools will not only reduce absence rates and safeguard children’s health and wellbeing; there is evidence that it will also sharpen concentration and enhance educational performance.
+Breathing poor-quality air is a well-documented risk to children's immediate and long-term health and cognition.
+Improving air quality in schools will not only reduce absence rates and safeguard children’s health and well-being; there is evidence that it will also sharpen concentration and enhance educational performance.

-The Safe Air Schools Foundation is a grassroots organisation, guided by experts, advocating for effective and meaningful change in UK schools.
+Safe Air Schools is a grassroots organisation, guided by experts, advocating for effective and meaningful change in UK schools.

 Pupils are physically close together in their classrooms, with a typical school having approximately four times as many occupants as an adult office space.
 We encourage the teaching community to routinely use their CO₂ monitors and open windows, whenever possible.
 But air quality in densely-packed classrooms cannot be reliably improved with just this strategy.